jschwarz89/shared-session-vim/README.md

 them use the same registers, open the same files, etc...

-Basically, whenever you open a new buffered or yank data into some register, it will be shared across Vim instances.
+Basically, whenever you open a new buffered or yank data into some register, it will be shared across NeoVim instances.
 Awesome! :>

 ## Demo